gillibrand/sublimetext-swap-selections/README.md

 Usage
 -----

-Call from the command palette of `Selection` menu as the `Swap Selections` command.
+Call from the command palette or `Selection` menu as the `Swap Selections` command.

 Bound to the following keyboard shortcut on Windows and Linux: